roblaing/webgames/ricerocks/README.md

 With the exception of the background noise which plays in a loop, the event-linked sounds need to be copied to new instances of <em>audioCtx.createBufferSource()</em> every time they are used.
-For the rocket thruster sound, this object news to be stored so that it can later be stopped, so needs a return value:
+For the rocket thruster sound, this object neads to be stored so that it can later be stopped, so needs a return value:

 ```javascript
 function playSound(audioNode) {